Quantum Equation of Motion with Orbital Optimization for Computing Molecular Properties in Near-Term Quantum Computing: Results and discussion

 In this section, we present electronic absorption spectra for BeH$_2$ and H$_2$O and ECD spectrum for H$_4$.
 We compare the spectra using CASSCF with linear response (CASSCF-LR), FCI-LR, and the oo-VQE-qEOM method presented in this work using single and double excitation and de-excitation operators (qEOMSD).
 We also test our method for different basis set sizes.
 All simulations use an ideal, noise-free setting, and we do not consider the effect of sampling noise from the VQE measurements, since the focus of this work is benchmarking of the developed oo-VQE-qEOM method.

 Figure \ref{fig:qeom} shows the electronic absorption spectra calculated using Gaussian convolution, with excitation energies and oscillator strengths from FCI-LR, CASSCF-LR, and oo-UCCSD-qEOMSD, for BeH$_2$ and H$_2$O. The oo-UCCSD-qEOMSD absorption spectra are almost identical to those calculated using CASSCF-LR.
-The oo-UCCSD-qEOMSD produces absorption spectra of the same quality as CASSCF-LR but with fewer configuration parameters in the active space (14 for qEOMSD and 19 for CASSCF-LR).
+The oo-UCCSD-qEOMSD produces absorption spectra of the same quality as CASSCF-LR but with fewer configuration parameters in the active space (14 for qEOMSD and 19 for CASSCF-LR), i.e., qEOMSD omits the triple and quadruple operators.
+Additionally, we compare with UCCSD-qEOM, where conventional VQE is used to estimate the ground state (i.e., without orbital optimization) and the excitation operators in Eq. \eqref{eq_exci_op} are without the orbital rotation operators.
+The UCCSD-qEOM method therefore operates solely within the active space.
+We note the significance of incorporating orbital rotation operators outside and between the active space, as evidenced by the red dotted line, which considerably differs from CASSCF-LR.
+This is to be expected, given the relatively small active space of (4,4), and therefore the exclusion of significant information in UCCSD-qEOM.
 For BeH$_2$, the oo-UCCSD-qEOMSD spectra are in very good agreement with the corresponding FCI-LR spectra, especially for the lower-lying excitations.
 This is to be expected since the active space includes all valence electrons.
 In contrast, for the H$_2$O absorption spectra, only four out of eight valence electrons are included in the active space.
 In this case, even the lowest-lying excitations are shifted by about 1 eV compared to the FCI spectra.

 Figure \ref{fig:E0k_OS} shows the excitation energies and oscillator strengths of BeH$_2$ as a function of basis set size.
 The excitation energies are strongly affected by increases in the basis set size, especially when going from the minimal STO-3G basis to the 6-31G basis.
 One might speculate that the large jump in the energy (more than 10 eV for some of the higher excited states) could be caused by additional low-lying states appearing when increasing the size of the basis set expansion.
 However, considering the oscillator strengths, it appears that this is not the case and that the character of the states is largely unchanged.
 For example, the $S_8$ state sees a decrease in the excitation energy from 27.8 eV to 14.4 eV, with the oscillator strength remaining almost unchanged.
 The ability to treat larger basis set expansions is one of the important advantages of the oo-VQE-qEOM method since it allows for at least some degree of basis set convergence.
 We also note that larger basis sets would be required to confirm any convergence in the basis set size.